PCS Wireless - Overview and History

 PCS Wireless, its technologies, and successful pre-FCC auction field trial results, literally changed the landscape of the 2Ghz wireless auctions by encouraging the formation of a cable-TV network operator alliance with Sprint Communications, which was to become the lead successful bidder in the 1995 FCC auctions, paying more than $7 Billion in license fees for a US national network - all potentially to be based on PCS Wireless' RAD/MEX technologies.
 For this reason, investment banking analysts predicted in early 1995 that PCS Wireless' market potential for its products was in excess of $1B - with an exclusive patent protected technology/product offering.

-While I had some early experience with being a manager in a venture listed public company from my days at Integra Systems, I had never before been so totally immersed in the world of venture public financings and the wild west promoters who were part of the game.
+While I had some early experience with being a manager in a public company from my days at Integra Systems, I had never before been so totally immersed in the world of public financings, bankers, investors and promoters who were part of the public company game.
 As a naive 'engineer' who thought 'linearly' about problem solving, this was a real eye-opener for me.
-Ralph was thick as thieves with the promoters and investment bankers, while I struggled to come up to speed, and I quickly realized that I need two distinct skill sets to survive and prosper at this game: operational/technical excellence in terms of running the company, and street smarts and deft handling of the power politics, fear and greed that ruled the Howe Street investment banking world we were now playing in.
+While I struggled to come up to speed, I quickly realized that I need two distinct skill sets to survive and prosper at this game: operational/technical excellence in terms of running the company, and street smarts and deft handling of the power politics, fear and greed that ruled the investment banking world we were now playing in.

 The lead-up to the FCC Auctions